codegiyu/logistics-sample-api/readme.md

-# Project: Kodecamp-OTP
+# Project: Logistics Sample API
-Very basic auth app api to grasp sending mails and the reset password flow
+Basic logistics api to get the feel of combining express and websocket routes
 # 📁 Collection: Auth